yochaigal/cairn/wip/2e/forest-seeds.md

 #### Monster

-Monsters are any dangerous creature one might encounter in the forest.
-This does not mean it will attack intruders by default!
+Monsters are any dangerous creatures one might encounter in the forest.
+This does not mean they will attack intruders by default!
 Monsters are not "waiting around" for characters to stumble upon them, but have their own wants and goals.
 Some monsters can talk, reason, and even beg for mercy. _People can be monsters, too_.

 Roll 1d20 for each column and combine the results.